yasmineMouheti/GDSC-FSA-2024-solutionChallenge-RU-YA/README.md

+**Our dream**
+Become the first platform for books exchange and shared reading experiences,fostering a global community of books lovers while empowering individuals who face financial limitations . break down geographical barriers and connect readers across cultures and backgrounds  creating a more inclusive and equitable  literary landscape. revolunazing how people view and interact with literature , making reading immersive and social , while promoting sustainability and reducing environmental impact inspiring a love for reading and promoting literacy worldwide ensuring everyone has access .

 **-RO’YA** ,immerse in a world where pages come alive immagine  yourself amidst a swirling vortex of pages ,each one is a portal to a captivating story.
 Now picture yourself connecting with fellow bookworms across the globe , sharing laughter and tears as your journey through those pages together .
 This is the magic of RU’YA , the book exchange app that transcends physical boundaries and brings life into the written word using virtual reality
 RO’YA  is a platform for  passionate readers , united by a love of literature and the power of shared expressions .